rubendplaza/theBestStoriesFromHackerNews/README.md

 # theBestStoriesFromHackerNews
-This script allows the user to scrape a specified amount of hacker news article pages and also specify how many likes a post should have to be considered news worthy.
+This script allows the user to scrape a specified amount of hacker news article pages and also specify how many likes a post should have to be considered newsworthy.
 The output will be all the newsworthy articles from the specified pages.

 ![img](https://raw.githubusercontent.com/rubendplaza/theBestStoriesFromHackerNews/main/img.png)